paazmaya/tozan/README.md

 ## Version history

+  - Run tests also against Node.js version 14.
+Now versions 10 (Travis), 12 (AppVeyor), and 14 (Travis) of Node.js are covered
 * `v4.0.1` (2019-12-09)
   - Hashing algorithm was shown as `undefined` when used via command line, but was still functional
   - Updated dependencies :tophat: